This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!

 This basic recipe delicious on its own, but it's also meant to go with any flavor variations you choose.

-- Ratio - Okay, so clearly I think the recipe here is the best ratio 😉 But, you can adjust it if you find that you'd like it to be thicker or thinner.
-For thinner oats, add up to ½ cup of liquid, and for thicker oats, reduce liquid by up to ½ cup.
+- Thickness - For thinner oats, add up to ½ cup of liquid, and for thicker oats, reduce the amount of liquid by up to ½ cup.

-- Superfood - Add some pomegranate arils (here's how I deseed pomegranates) or your favorite berries, chia seeds, hemp hearts, ground flax, pepitas, and/or your fave nuts (I like walnuts, almonds, and pecans).
+- Superfood - Add some pomegranate arils (here's how I deseed pomegranates) or your favorite berries, chia seeds, hemp hearts, ground flax, pepitas, and/or your fave nuts (I like walnuts, almonds, and pecans) or nut butter (peanut butter is delish).
 Berries and pomegranates are high in antioxidants, while nuts and seeds contain extra fiber, protein, and healthy fats like omega-3s!

-- Pumpkin pie - Stir ¼ cup of pumpkin purée into a serving of cooked and warmed oats, ¼ teaspoon pumpkin pie spice, maple syrup, pecans, and scoop of Greek yogurt or coconut whip.
+- Pumpkin pie - Similar to my favorite pumpkin overnight oats!
+Stir ¼ cup of pumpkin purée into a serving of cooked and warmed oats, ¼ teaspoon pumpkin pie spice, maple syrup, pecans, and scoop of Greek yogurt or coconut whip.

 Step 1: Heat coconut oil over medium heat in a medium-large saucepan.